 Metric Definition and Relevance: Native species richness is estimated based on high suitability reproductive habitat for a given species.
 Reproductive habitat is used to represent suitability because it is critical for species persistence and for most native species it has the most limited requirements.
 If a habitat is identified as high for a given species, it is considered suitable (1), and habitat identified as moderate, low or not suitable, it is considered unsuitable (0).
 Species richness values are used as a relative measure of biodiversity value; as such, areas with lower species richness based on these criteria may still have high biodiversity value, but not as high as areas with higher richness values.
 The total number of federally threatened/endangered native species per spatial unit (30m pixel) can be useful for assessing change in number/composition over space.
-These values are specific to the Sierra Nevada species and footprint for this kit.

 Creation Method: Generated using the California Wildlife Habitat Relationships model developed and managed by the California Department of Fish and Wildlife.
-CWHR habitat values are based on the FVEG vegetation data that has been updated.
+CWHR habitat values are based on a combination of the F3 model for canopy cover, F3 size class and vegetation data.
+The vegetation data integrated the F3 forest type class with the National Land Cover Database (NLCD) and CALVEG type to include a variety of tree, shrub, grassland, and water dominated habitats.
 Species are considered present, and habitats considered suitable for each 30m cell for which the canopy cover-size-vegetation combination have been deemed highly suitable for the reproduction of that species in the California Wildlife Habitat Relationship database.